Kendra Wecker

-Kendra Renee Wecker (born December 16, 1982 in Marysville, Kansas) is a former American professional basketball player in the WNBA.
+Kendra Renee Wecker (born December 16, 1982) is an American former professional basketball player in the Women's National Basketball Association (WNBA).
 She formerly played forward for the San Antonio Silver Stars and Washington Mystics.
 In the off season, she played in the Spanish league with UB F.C Barcelona.

-Early and high school years
+Early life

 When Wecker was 10 years old, she competed in the NFL's Punt, Pass, and Kick competition, and made the finals, playing with males on an equal basis.
 Wecker attended Marysville High School in Marysville, Kansas.
 Her team was undefeated state champions in her senior season of 2000–01.
 Wecker was named a WBCA All-American.
 She participated in the 2001 WBCA High School All-America Game, where she scored twelve points.
 She also participated in track and field, representing the United States internationally, winning the gold medal at the 2000 NACAC Under-25 Championships in Athletics in the javelin throw.

-College years
+College career

 Wecker graduated from Kansas State University in 2005, where she was named Big 12 Conference Player of the Year in 2005.
 In 2003, 2004 and 2005 she was named to the All-Big 12 First Team.
 She was also named to the All-District Second Team in 2004.
 As a senior, Wecker was named the Lowe's Senior CLASS Award winner, recognizing her as the nation's top senior women's basketball player.